-► FACEBOOK

-The College has established an official Broward College page on the popular media site, Facebook.
-Alerts may be published to this account.

-► TWITTER

-The College has established a distinct and official Broward College presence on the popular media site, Twitter.
-Alerts may be published to this account.
+- FACEBOOK: The College has established an official Broward College page Facebook.
+Alerts may be published to this account: facebook. com/BrowardCollege. - TWITTER: The College has established a distinct and official Broward College presence on Twitter.
+Alerts may be published to this account: twitter.com/BrowardCollege - MEDIA ADVISORY: The College's Public Information Officer has the ability to issue media advisories. - HOTLINES: The College has access to various hotlines which may be used to share specified information.

-MEDIA ADVISORY

-The College's Public Information Officer has the ability to issue media advisories.

-▶ HOTLINES

-The College has access to various hotlines which may be used to share specified information.

-TERTIARY
+Tertiary